Comprehensive UFW (Uncomplicated Firewall) Tutorial for Linux

 - Understanding

-- Basic UFW Commands
+ufw.service - Basic UFW Commands

 - Managing

-- Visualizing UFW with Mermaid Diagrams
+ufw.servicewithsystemd - Visualizing UFW with Diagrams

 - Examples and Use Cases